 Another person to use this method was Eichhorn whose analysis of 1787 was similar to Austruc's.
 However, neither of these men denied Mosaic authorship and neither carried the analysis past the Book of Exodus.

 A few years later, a gentleman named De Wette (1805) assigned Deuteronomy to the time of Josiah (post-Mosaic period).
 This prompted other writers to tackle the issue.
 In 1823, Eichhorn had given up on his claim of Mosaic Authorship of the Pentateuch.

 The letters associated with this issue are J and E.

 In 1853, Hupfeld proposed that there are two Elohistic source documents in Genesis: chapters 1-19 by one author and chapters 20-50 by another.
-He also put great importance upon the redactor, or the one who assembled the various documents, who used editor rights during the compilation of the book of Genesis.
+He also put great importance upon the redactor - or the one who assembled the various document - who used editor rights during the compilation of the Book of Genesis.
 Therefore, his arrangement of the documents was thus: First Elohist, Second Elohist, Jehovist, Deuteronomist: J, E, and D.

 Later, Karl H. Graf in the 1860's and Julius Wellhausen in the 1870's said that "according to the historical and prophetical books of the Old Testament, the priestly legislation of the middle books of the Pentateuch was unknown in pre-exilic time, and that this legislation must therefore be a late development."2 The letter P became associated with this view.